UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 <img src="images/templatermd.png" width="80%" style="display: block; margin: auto;" />

-As you can see, there are three basic components to any Rmd file: YAML, Markdown text, and R code chunks.
+As you can see, there are three basic components to any Rmd file:

+* YAML

+* Markdown text

+* R code chunks.

 <img src="images/rmarkdown_translation.png" width="100%" style="display: block; margin: auto;" />

 ### YAML

-Referred to as the ‘YAML metadata’ or just ‘YAML’, this is at the top of the R Markdown document.
+Referred to as the ‘YAML metadata’ or just ‘YAML’, it is a recursive acronym that stands for "YAML ain't Markdown Language".
+It is found at the top of the R Markdown document.
 This section of the script will tell your Rmd file **what type of output to produce**, formatting preferences, and other metadata such as document title, author, and date.

 In the example above, because we clicked that our default output would be an html file, we can see that the YAML says output: `html_document`.
 However we can also change this to say `powerpoint_presentation` or `word_document` or even `pdf_document`.

 <div class="try">
-<p>Can you edit the YAML in the Rmarkdown file in the markdown folder to have your name as author, today's date and the title of the file should be called "Darwin's Maize Plants".</p>
+<p>Can you edit the YAML in the Rmarkdown file in the markdown folder to have your name as author, today's date and the title of the file should be called "Penguins of the Palmer Archipelago, Antarctica".</p>
 </div>

 ### Text